12. What is eCommerce?

 What kind of products and services sell online?
 How should I start selling online?

 As you are reading this, hundreds of people are turning to the internet to sell their products and services online.
 Not only is it easy to set up but the great advantage is that your market can be the world.
-Online transaction processing makes payments easy and reliable courier services make delivery more dependable.
-And if you are offering services like consultancy then you delivery of services is also immediate using the internet.
+Online transaction processing makes payments easy and reliable, courier services make delivery more dependable.
+And if you are offering services like consultancy then your delivery of services is also immediate using the internet.
 Here are some products and services which can be sold online:

 1. Design work